The Pros and Cons of Using a Letter of Protection in a Personal Injury Case

 3) It is easier to gather medical records when using a letter of protection

-The task of gathering medical recods can be a time-consuming process as it can take some medical providers several weeks to send out records.
+The task of gathering medical records can be a time-consuming process as it can take some medical providers several weeks to send out records.
 Obtaining medical records is absolutely essential to most injury claims, however.

 Using a letter of protection can make it easier for an attorney to obtain medical records and settle a case because the attorney only needs to gather a small amount of medical records from one doctor.

-Attorney liaision’s are also much more helpful in getting medical records to your attorney’s offices, and Coye Law Firm’s letter of protection specifies that we need medical records within 5 days of requesting them.
+Attorney liaison’s are also much more helpful in getting medical records to your attorney’s offices, and Coye Law Firm’s letter of protection specifies that we need medical records within 5 days of requesting them.

 4) The doctor may lower the medical bill

 A doctor working under the terms of a letter of protection may be willing to reduce the amount of his or her bill depending on the case outcome.

 In fact, Coye Law Firm's letter of protection stipulates that the doctor may need to reduce medical bills to a reasonable fee, depending on the settlement amount.